4Z1KD/HolyLogger/README.md

 Consulting and QA: **_<a href="https://www.qrz.com/db/4z5sl" target="_blank">Dan, 4Z5SL</a>_**<br>
 Design and Code: **_<a href="https://www.qrz.com/db/4z1kd" target="_blank">Gil, 4Z1KD</a>_**<br>

+Many others have also contributed to the quality of the application with good advice, bug hunting and feature requests<br>
+I thank you all<br>

 <h2>Contribution</h2>
 Found a Bug? _Don't panic!_<br>
 Have a feature request? _No problem!_<br>